Syrian Air Defence Force: Towed and self-propelled air defence systems

+Electronic warfare systems

 Combat history

-In October 1973, the Syrian Air Defense Force (SyADF) shot down numerous Israeli warplanes using mostly the 2K12 Kub (SA-6) SAMs.
+In October 1973, the Syrian Air Defence Force (SyADF) shot down numerous Israeli warplanes using mostly the 2K12 Kub (SA-6) SAMs.

 In 1982, Israel claimed that 19 of 20 batteries, consisting of five launchers per battery, each launcher carrying three SA-6 missiles, were wiped out in Operation Mole Cricket 19, and the SyADF claimed to have shot down 43 Israeli warplanes over Lebanon in the same year.

 On 22 June 2012, the Syrian Air Defence Force shot down a Turkish McDonnell Douglas F-4 Phantom II reconnaissance jet.
 The jet's pilots were killed; both Turkish and Syrian forces searched for them before recovering their bodies in early July.
 The incident greatly escalated the tensions between Turkey and Syria.

 In mid-November 2013, Turkish sources claimed the SyADF targeted, for ten seconds, three Turkish F-16 fighters that were flying near Dörtyol, over southern Hatay province after deploying from the Incirlik and Merzifon airbases.
 The incident came after a Turkish F-16 shot down a Syrian Mi-17 helicopter on September 16 after Turkey claimed it crossed into Turkish airspace in the same area.

 On 17 March 2015, a US MQ-1 Predator drone was shot down by a Syrian S-125 missile.

 On 13 September 2016, the Syrian Army claimed to have downed an Israeli warplane and a drone after an attack on Quneitra province.
-The Israel Defence Forces denied any such loss.
+The Israel defence Forces denied any such loss.

 On 17 March 2017, the Syrian Armed Forces claimed to have downed an Israeli warplane after an attack on military site near Palmyra.
-The Israel Defence Forces denied any such loss.
+The Israel defence Forces denied any such loss.

 On February 10, 2018, Israel launched air strikes against targets in Syria with eight fighter aircraft as retaliation for a UAV incursion into the airspace of the Israeli-occupied Golan Heights earlier in the day.
-Syrian air defenses succeeded in shooting down one of the Israeli jets, an F-16I Sufa, with an S-200 missile.
+Syrian Air Defences succeeded in shooting down one of the Israeli jets, an F-16I Sufa, with an S-200 missile.
 The jet crashed in the Jezreel Valley, near Harduf.
 Both the pilot and the navigator managed to eject.

-On April 14, 2018, the Syrian air defenses claimed to repel massive US, British and French missile strike on Syrian military facilities.
+On April 14, 2018, the Syrian Air Defences claimed to repel massive US, British and French missile strike on Syrian military facilities.
 Three civilians were injured, among civilians and military none.
 The SyADF used 112 anti-aircraft missiles, hitting 71 targets out of 103 (according to the Russian MoD).
 To repel the attack, the following complexes were used: S-125, S-200, Buk, Kub, Osa, Strela-10 and Pantsir S-1.